 Residents Maintain Autonomy

-In Fulton Center for Rehabilitation and Healthcare, 14.75% Percentage of Patients
+In Fulton Center for Rehabilitation and Healthcare, 21.37% of Patients

-This is the percent of residents who required additional assistance with activities of daily living over time.
+This datapoint is a measure of the percentage of long-term residents who required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and bathing.

 Ability to Keep Residents Mobile

-In Fulton Center for Rehabilitation and Healthcare, 17.32% Percentage of Residents
+In Fulton Center for Rehabilitation and Healthcare, 16.99% of Residents

-This tells you the percentage of patients that were able to retain mobility over time.
-Preserving mobility can be a great sign for residents' well-being.
+This indicates the percentage of residents who maintained mobility over time.
+Optimizing mobility is usually a good sign for residents' health.

 Hospitalizations